FlagSeek

 Newcomer access

-The Welcoming Index looks at how easy it may be for a newcomer to meet people, feel included, and begin entering social life.
+The Welcoming Assessment explains how easy or difficult it may be for a newcomer to meet people, feel included, and begin entering social life.

 It considers openness to outsiders, ease of everyday interaction, language friction, social formality, established circles, and the realistic ways a newcomer may begin putting down roots.